Skip to main content

 • Use security where it helps: asset-secured lending is materially cheaper than unsecured for the same amount.

-• Don't over-extend: the cheapest loan is the one you don't take.
+• Don't over-extend: the least-costly facility is the one you don't take.
 Every extra facility reduces capacity for the next one.